 If back pain is causing any disruption in your life, it’s worth seeing a doctor.
 Even the occasional backache may develop into something more serious without medical attention, so you should not hesitate to explore treatment.
 Many people will shy away from seeing a pain management specialist because they fear they will need surgery, but modern minimally-invasive surgical techniques make these procedures much easier to manage.
 Plus, you may never even need surgery because your doctor will introduce you to more conservative treatment options first to apply only as much medical intervention necessary for your relief.

-To find relief from back pain, look no further than Next Generation Orthopedic & Spine Institute.
+To find relief from back pain, look no further than Next Generation Orthopedic and Spine Institute.
 Our physician, Dr. Anthony Owusu, specializes in treating back pain caused by degenerative spinal conditions, injuries, or the aging process.